Peter Brixtofte: Later political and professional life

 After being exposed in early 2002, Brixtofte was excluded from Venstre (Liberal Party) and replaced as a mayor by his co-partisan Lars Carpens.
 He did, however, retain his seat on the council.
 In the local elections of 2005, now for the newly merged Furesø municipality, Brixtofte ran his own list, Velfærdspartiet ('Welfare Party') and was re-elected with 4.8% of the votes.

 As a member of Parliament, Brixtofte was excluded from Venstre's party fraction in May 2002.
 In 2004 he briefly joined Centrum-Demokraterne, a minor party that had not been represented in Parliament since 2001, but left when he was not allowed to run as a parliamentary candidate until the criminal case was resolved.
 He kept his parliamentary seat until the elections of 8 February 2005.

 In 2003 Brixtofte and Låsby-Svendsen, a well-known Danish estates, carpet and horse dealer, established the estate agency Brixtofte Emlak Turkey which specialised in selling holiday flats to Danes in Antalya.
 Reportedly the Turkish city has named roads and squares after Brixtofte.

-On 9 February 2007, the day after his prison sentence ended, Brixtofte was denied entry to the United States upon arriving at a New York City airport.
-He claimed he had long planned a brief holiday getaway with his girlfriend after his release, and that he was denied entry due to not possessing a visa.
+On 9 February 2007, the day after being sentenced to prison, Brixtofte was denied entry to the United States upon arriving at a New York City airport.
+He claimed he had long planned a brief holiday getaway with his girlfriend after the end of the case, and that he was denied entry due to not possessing a visa.
 A visa is, however, not generally required for holiday visits to the U.S. by Danish citizens who can enter through the Visa Waiver Program.

 On 12 April 2007, the Copenhagen Post reported that a Hillerød court sentenced Brixtofte to two years in jail.
 He was found guilty of taking out a DKK 450-million loan without asking the city council for permission.
 He also used public funds for banquets with wine costing DKK 6000 per bottle.
 In June 2006, he had already been sentenced to two years in prison for a corruption scandal involving his sponsorship of Farum's handball club.

 On 15 April 2008, the Danish supreme court confirmed the verdict of two years' imprisonment for the sponsorship case.
 Brixtofte was eligible to appeal the decisionto the European Court of Human Rights.

 On 28 May 2008, the Interior Ministry's Board of Eligibility stripped Brixtofte of his right to be an elected political representative due to the supreme court's verdict in the sponsorship case.

 On Wednesday 6 August 2008 Peter Brixtofte began serving his two-year sentence in Horserød Statsfængsel open prison in the northeast of Zealand.
 He was released from his second period of incarceration on 16 May 2011.

 Brixtofte was found dead in his apartment on 8 November 2016; he was 66.
 According to his daughter Marie, he "had been dead for many days" when he was found.